openhwgroup/cva6/docs/01_cva6_user/ip-xact/cva6_csr.rst

      - SEPC
      - Supervisor exception program counter
      - read-write,WARL
-     - When a trap is taken into S\-mode, ``sepc`` is written with the virtual address of the instruction that was interrupted or that encountered the exception\.
-Otherwise, ``sepc`` is never written by the implementation, though it may be explicitly written by software\.
+     - When a trap is taken into S-mode, ``sepc`` is written with the virtual address of the instruction that was interrupted or that encountered the exception.
+Otherwise, ``sepc`` is never written by the implementation, though it may be explicitly written by software.

 Supervisor Cause Register
 --------------------------